YingkaiHao/LeetCode/DataStructure/tree.md

 ### (8).
 Two sum IV - input is a BST

-Given the root of a Binary Search Tree and a target number k, return true if there exit two elements in the BST such that  their sum is equal to the given target.
+Given the root of a Binary Search Tree and a target number k, return true if there exit two elements in the BST such that  their sum is equal to the given target.(problem 653)

 ```
 Input: root = [5,3,6,2,4,null,7], k = 9